django-cms/djangocms-template/README.md

 - create a new account using tech email `tech+{project_name}@what.digital`
 - save the login/password to the project's 1password vault, or send it to Victor / Mario
 - add `SENTRY_DSN` to the divio envs

+You can access the stage server without logging in through the url https://{domain}.aldryn.io/?guest-access=true

 Development Setup
 -------------------------------------------------------------------------------